-Dealing with Post-Traumatic Stress Disorder: Symptoms, Triggers – Seek Help Today
+Dealing with Post Traumatic Stress Disorder: Symptoms, Triggers – Seek Help Today

 Post-Traumatic Stress Disorder (PTSD) is a mental health condition that can develop after experiencing or witnessing a traumatic event.
 Symptoms of PTSD can include flashbacks, nightmares, severe anxiety, and uncontrollable thoughts about the event.
 People with PTSD may also experience avoidance of reminders of the trauma, emotional numbness, and heightened reactions to stimuli.
 It can significantly impact daily life and relationships if left untreated.
 Please keep reading for details on the following topics: